 Initial Assignment of an Advisor

 Each incoming student is assigned a temporary faculty advisor to provide an initial point of contact.
-A student may change advisors simply by informing the Department's Director of Graduate Studies, Dr. Kevin Roy, in writing of the change.
+A student may change advisors simply by informing the Department's Director of Graduate Studies, Dr. Marian Moser Jones in writing of the change.
 Most students select an advisor who shares their research interests in the family area.
 Information about faculty, their research interests, and their research projects is available on this web site.

 All doctoral students should choose mentors who can help them with dissertation, research, publications, teaching, progress to degree, and job prospects.
 Our guide, Mentoring: Advice for Graduate Students, is filled with tips for selecting one or more mentors and establishing successful mentor/advisee relationships.